Your source for the social work profession in North Carolina.

 Professional dress IS required to attend Social Work Advocacy Day and should be worn when meeting with your legislator any other time as well.

-The best way to think about business casual is: What would you wear to an interview?
+The best way to think about professional dress is: What would you wear to a job interview?

 This event will be a fun and exciting way to learn more about advocating for your profession and your clients!